shawnjohnsamuel/microsoft-movies-analysis/README.md

 The movies that were in the top 25% of worldwide gross tended to be released in the summer months of Jun/Jul or the winter months of Nov/Dec.
 These were also the months the bottom 25% of worldwide gross tended *not* to be released.
 ![what months were the highest grossing and lowest grossing movies released?](images/q1_best_months_release_movies.png)

 A large proportion of movies included the genre 'Drama'.
 65% of these had 10,000 reviews or more.
 'Comedy', 'Action', and 'Thriller' were the next three genre's with highest number of movies with 10,000 reviews or more.
-These three genres also had higher ratios of movies with high voting engagment (10,000+ reviews) to movies with low voting engagement (8 reviews or less
+These three genres also had higher ratios of movies with high voting engagment (10,000+ reviews) to movies with low voting engagement (8 reviews or less).
+You'll also notice a very high frequency of 'Documenteries' that have 8 reviews or less.

 ![genres wiht the most number of reviews](images/q2_genre_of_most_least_reviwed_movies.png)